EgoMoose/tween-promise/README.md

 @param callback (number) - () -- A function that is called each tween step with the current tween value
 @return Promise
 --]=]
-function module.detailed.new(options: TweenCallbackOptions, tweenInfo: TweenInfo, callback: (number) - ()): Promise
+function module.detailed.callback(options: TweenCallbackOptions, tweenInfo: TweenInfo, callback: (number) - ()): Promise

 --[=[
 Creates a new tween promise for an instance.